Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 The goal is simple: to ease the exchange of microseismic data across different platforms and vendors.
 Currently, data conversions often result in a lossy transformation, leading to reconciliation challenges and inconsistencies.
 Cross-referencing various data components, such as event data, system information, sensor response, and waveform data, is often complex and ambiguous.

-Our proposed schema exploits the adaptable seismic data format (ASDF), which is based on well-established file formats widely adopted in seismology that are:
+Our proposed schema exploits the adaptable seismic data format (ASDF) suggesting minor modifications that do not alter the compatibility with other platforms.
+ASDF is  is based on well-established file formats widely adopted in seismology that are:

 |Data Type        | Format     |
 |-----------------|------------|